marcosotb/dbsd-dec-2022/README.md

 The aim of this colab is to :
 1) Install diffusers and clone a few files in the state that they were on 25th December 2022.
 The only exception being the conversion scripts, since the up-to-date versions support the safetensors format.
 2) Install package dependencies, according to what was available at the time.
-Some of this is admittedly guesswork, however some older commits of the colab still have cell outputs showing so that was useful.